NorsHiden/Ai_Hayasaka-discord_bot/README.md

  - Weather Report.

 # Prefix
-The prefix can be changed, but the default one is `ai {command}`, change the {command} with one of the commands that can be found on `ai help`.
+The prefix can be changed, but the default one is `ai {command}`.
+Change the {command} with one of the commands that can be found on `ai help`.

 # Usage
 ![Help](https://github.com/NorsHiden/Ai_Hayasaka-discord_bot/blob/master/ai_help.gif)